+Recommendations

-To overcome all the ethical concerns discussed above and eradicate the underlying crises of gender-based violence beneath the layer of overall Rohingya crisis, adoption of evidence-based strategies in measuring the problems and mitigating the challenges in addressing them is a need of time (20,21).
-The first part of assessing the problem requires extensive yet quick formative research with utmost consideration of ethics of research that predominantly applies to the subjects who experienced or exposed to gender-based violence (22).
-Concerns on human subject research particularly for vulnerable population like refugees, women and girl child, and people with lack of access to the basic amenities enable the researchers, ethicists, policy makers, practitioners and other key stakeholders to design research initiatives in a better way (23).
-However, the previous lessons of gender-based violence to refugees can inform the differences and provide the basis of outlining more context-specific protocols.
-Further, the findings of past, present and future researches are subject to be translated in to practices which is the key to improve the scenario.
-In a conflict-prone area which suffers from resource-constrains and several challenges like lack of specific protocols and policies to serve the population demands, translational approaches would be challenging to implement (24).
-A multipronged approach involving local and global providers to mobilize their collective resources to ensure a holistic wellbeing of Rohingya population is required.
-The policy makers have a leadership role to include specific provisions of protecting the victims of gender-based violence which will allow the institutional providers at the community level to be sensitized about the facts and enhance their competencies to serve the target population safeguarding the ethical considerations.
-These institutional and community providers working on different realms including health, education, social welfare and so one have their own ways to contribute to the overall protection of the target population they are destined to serve, however, the ethical fundamentals apply to all the aspects they cover in their practices.
-For instance, reducing the gender discrimination in all the transactions, minimizing the prejudice and stigma to the violence and overcoming cultural negativities are critical to promote equality and justice which must be addressed in a collective manner (25).
-Increasing the participation of the victims in the prospective measures would require community empowerment and profuse public health advocacy.
-In addition, their privacy and confidentiality should be protected by the practitioners for protecting them from further exposure to violence which is not uncommon in practice (26).
-Being sensitive to issues related to conscientious objection facilitates the processes of protecting the victims and allowing the providers to increase the access to care.
-Also, the planners should adopt standard guidelines to minimize the errors in care and maximize the quality of services.
-Such standardization of the approaches and practices would increase the accountability as well, which would promote the trust on the system and help the victims to step out of their miseries.
-Furthermore, the health system of Bangladesh should come forward along with other public agencies in ensuring the medicolegal protection of the victims.
-In addition to protecting the victims from the past or ongoing trauma, futuristic approaches should be considered to strengthen the system which can serve ethically under complex circumstances.
-Addressing the gender-based violence in Rohingya would provide meaningful insights in resolving similar crises in South Asian countries originating from population dynamics as migration (27,28).
+To overcome the ethical concerns discussed above and ensure optimal care to the victims, adoption of evidence-based strategies in measuring the problems and mitigating the challenges in addressing them is required (20,21).
+Assessing the problem requires extensive yet quick formative research with utmost consideration of ethics of research that predominantly applies to the subjects belonging to vulnerable population like refugees, women and girl child, and people with lack of access (22, 23).
+However, findings of the past, present and future researches are subject to be translated in to context-specific practices which is the key to improve the scenario.
+In a conflict-prone area with resource-constrains and lack of specific protocols and policies to serve the population demands, translational holistic approaches would be challenging to implement (24).
+Therefore, a multipronged ethically optimized approach involving local and global providers to mobilize their collective resources to ensure a holistic wellbeing of Rohingya population is required.
+The policy makers and the institutional providers should be sensitized about the facts and enhance their competencies accordingly to safeguard the ethical considerations.
+Diverse services can adopt common ethical grounds in reducing the gender discrimination in all the transactions, minimizing the prejudice and stigma to the violence and overcoming cultural negativities (25).
+Increasing the participation of the victims and protecting their privacy and confidentiality can prevent from further exposure to violence (26).
+Also, the planners should adopt standard guidelines to minimize the errors in care and maximize the convergence and overall quality of the services.
+Furthermore, the health system of Bangladesh should come forward along with other regional and global public health agencies to ensure the medicolegal protection of the victims.
+Moreover, futuristic approaches should be considered to strengthen the systems in addressing the gender-based violence in Rohingya which would provide meaningful insights in resolving similar post-migration crises in South Asian countries (27,28).